 Rotterdam as a circular hub for the raw materials transition

 Rotterdam’s port and industrial area is eminently suited for giving shape to the circular economy.
 The region has a high concentration of raw materials and residual flows from numerous industrial and logistics activities.
-Combined with its good accessibility, this creates an excellent foundation for the broad introduction of circular production and consumption structures.
+Combined with its good accessibility, this creates an excellent foundation for the broad introduction of circular production and consumption processes.

+But what do we actually mean by ‘circular’?
 The current economy is generally based on ‘linear’ principles: we extract raw materials, turn them into products and treat whatever remains as waste.
 And while recycling efforts in our country are relatively widespread, substantial volumes of raw materials still end up in a landfill or waste incinerator.

 This will be fundamentally changed after we have adopted circular processes.
 In a circular economy, the focus is on generating maximum value from the smallest possible quantity of raw materials.
 We strive to reuse as many products and raw materials as we can – by collecting plastic after use, for example, and recycling it into pellets that can be used to manufacture new products.

 In a circular economy ‘there’s no such thing as waste’.
 And since whenever possible, we work to close the cycle from A to Z, we will only need to add a limited volume of new raw materials to our production chains.

 Rotterdam is home to one of the largest complexes of refineries and chemical plants in the world.
 Combined with the port’s extensive network connections with the hinterland, this makes Rotterdam an ideal circular hub for the raw materials transition.
 The port of Rotterdam has a strong international position as a Waste-to Value Port with numerous existing circular companies and new projects.

 In the Port Authority’s vision for Rotterdam, this position will be strengthened even further in the years ahead.
 By 2050, local industrial and logistics activities in the region will be completely circular.